renovate-bot/NeXTLinux-_-gosbomx/README.md

 ```

 Where the `formats` available are:
-- `json`: Use this to get as much information out of Syft as possible!
+- `json`: Use this to get as much information out of Gosbom as possible!
 - `text`: A row-oriented, human-and-machine-friendly output.
 - `cyclonedx-xml`: A XML report conforming to the [CycloneDX 1.4 specification](https://cyclonedx.org/specification/overview/).
 - `cyclonedx-json`: A JSON report conforming to the [CycloneDX 1.4 specification](https://cyclonedx.org/specification/overview/).